cabforum/servercert/docs/BR.md

 #### 7.1.2.5 Application of RFC 5280

+Except where explicitly noted, all certificates MUST conform to the certificate profile of RFC 5280.
+The following requirements are noted in addition to any normative requirements placed within RFC 5280.
+In particular, CAs SHOULD examine [RFC 5280, Appendix B](https://tools.ietf.org/html/rfc5280#appendix-B) for further discussion of normative requirements imposed by RFC 5280 and its normative dependencies.

-For purposes of clarification, a Precertificate, as described in RFC 6962 - Certificate Transparency, shall not be considered to be a "certificate" subject to the requirements of RFC 5280 - Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile under these Baseline Requirements.
+For purposes of clarification, a Precertificate, as described in [RFC 6962 - Certificate Transparency](https://tools.ietf.org/html/rfc6962), shall not be considered to be a "certificate" subject to the requirements of [RFC 5280 - Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile](https://tools.ietf.org/html/rfc5280) under these Baseline Requirements.

 ### 7.1.3 Algorithm object identifiers